Wordle Guide

 - Fifth position: S, E, Y, D, T, A, R

-- Use your early guesses to gather maximum information
+- Use early turns to gather max info.

 Top Tier Starting Words